Aipcecodes/codes/SI - Code of Ethics for Journalists of Slovenia.md

 ###  General ethical standards

-17. \* A journalist shall respect the right of an individual to privacy and avoid sensational and unwarranted disclosure of the individual’s privacy in public.
+17. \* A journalist shall respect the right of an individual to privacy and avoid sensational and unwarranted disclosure of the individual's privacy in public.
 An intervention in the privacy of an individual is justifiable only if the public interest outweighs the respect for privacy.
 When reporting about public figures and those who want to gain power and influence, and draw attention, the right of the public to information is more extensive.
 A journalist should bear in mind that collecting and publishing the information, photographs, and recordings of the individuals can hurt those individuals who are not used to the attention of the media and the public.

     The journalist must be particularly considerate when mentioning names or publishing photographs and recordings of persons involved in accidents, and offenders or victims.

-18. A journalist shall take into account that no one is guilty until guilt has been proven by a competent authority’s decision.
+18. A journalist shall take into account that no one is guilty until guilt has been proven by a competent authority's decision.
 If the decision is not final, this shall be noted by the journalist.

 19. A journalist must show special consideration when publishing photographs or recordings, collecting information, and reporting about children and minors, persons with developmental, physical, and mental disabilities, and members of other vulnerable groups.